Home Guide Links Contact

 Known dates awarded: Sep 1985

-This Silver Snoopy pin, awarded in September 1985 following the STS-51I mission, shows the re-introduction of a clasp mechanism on the reverse.
+This Silver Snoopy pin, awarded in September 1985 following the STS-51I mission, shows the re-introduction of a pinback clasp mechanism on the reverse.
 Previously I had only seen this in examples from early Apollo missions.

 Description: Silver Snoopy Pin

-Model: Variant VII
+Model: Variant 52

 Hallmark: R STER.